buildbot/buildbot/master/docs/developer/stats-service.rst

    ``port``
      (int) The port on which the service is listening.
    ``user``
-     (str) Username of a InfluxDB user.
+     (str) Username of an InfluxDB user.
    ``password``
      (str) Password for ``user``.
    ``db``